oracle-livelabs/apex/apex-workflows/add-activities-connection/5-add-activities-connections.md

   ![Configure Confirm Appointment](./images/configure-invoke-api.png " ")

-3. In the Rendering Tree, notice some Fields marked in Red.
+3. In the rendering tree, notice some fields marked in Red.
 The **Confirm Appointment** function has several Parameters, highlighted in RED, to show that they are required.

 4. In the Left Pane, select **Confirm Appointment > Function Result** and in the **Property Editor**, enter/select the following: